 Visiting dogs – friends and family

-Finally, we like having a pet gate for those rare times when our friends or family bring their dogs to our apartment.
+Finally, we like having a pet gate for those rare times when our friends or family bring their dogs.
 It’s just less stressful for everyone if we put our own dogs behind the gate when the visiting dogs arrive.

 The dogs can then sniff and greet through the gate for a few minutes before we let them run around loose together.